How to Become an Endocrinologist

 • Neuroendocrinologist

-Although many students become regular endocrinologists, it’s nice to know you have more options!
+Although many students become regular endocrinologists, knowing you have more options is nice!

 Should I Become an Endocrinologist?
 How to Decide

-Deciding whether or not endocrinology is right for you can be challenging, but we’re here to help!
-Let’s review aspects of the field that can help you decide.
+Deciding whether or not the field of endocrinology is right for you can be a challenge, but we’re here to help!
+Let’s review some aspects of the field that can help you decide.

 Great for Puzzle-Lovers